cannlytics/cannlytics-website/cannlytics_docs/static/cannlytics_docs/docs/website/development.md

 git clone https://github.com/keeganskeate/personal-website.git
 ```

-See [architecture.md](docs/architecture.md) for information about the repository's architecture.
+See the [architecture guide](../architecture) for information about the repository's architecture.

-Next, follow [installation.md](docs/architecture.md) to create your credentials and install all of the project's dependencies.
+Next, follow the [installation guide](../architecture) to create your credentials and install all of the project's dependencies.

 Resources: